Tearth/Ceres/README.md

 # Ceres: CHIP-8 emulator for .NET
+Version 1.0

 CHIP-8 is an interpreted programming language which was first used on computer systems at the break of 1970/1980.
 A typical device with CHIP-8 had 4kB RAM (where the first 512 bytes were reserved for the interpreter), 16 8-bit registers, one 16-bit register, 16-key hexadecimal keypad and 64-32 pixel display.
-Additional, the CHIP-8 supports two timers (delay and sound).
+Additional, CHIP-8 supports two timers (delay and sound).

 Games for CHIP-8 emulator can be downloaded from http://www.zophar.net/pdroms/chip8/chip-8-games-pack.html (public domain license).